 Hwy and MP: Input the ODOT hwy number (NOT ROUTE NUMBER) and milepoint of the intersection.
 This can be found in TransGIS or in the operational approval.

-Unit file code: Input the unique plan sheet number assigned by the traffic-roadway section.
+Unit file code: Input the unique plan sheet number assigned by the traffic engineering section.
 See chapter 2 for more info.

 TSSU No.: Input the identification number of controller cabinet/asset.
 See chapter 2 for more info.